huangrh/pldfit/README.md

 # Kinetic Fitting of Protein-Ligand Biosensor Data

-Biosensor data fiting.
-There are two popular biosensor techniques, Bio-layer interferometry (BLI) and Surface plasmon resonance (SPR).
+There are two popular biosensor techniques:

-The purpose of the package is to develop a interface to

-First I working using dimerization model including both steady state and kinetic fitting.
-Then I will working on model with multiple binding sites.
+* Bio-layer interferometry (BLI)
+* Surface plasmon resonance (SPR).

+Model to be developed in the package:
+* Simple one to one binding
+* Dimerization model:
+  + steady state
+  + kinetic
+* Multiple binding sites
+* Others

 ### To learn the equation of biosensor data fiting.